collinjlesko/hass-garage-door-remote/README.md

 		Host *
 			StrictHostKeyChecking no

-6. CHMOD for execution
+6. CHMOD for execution, Make sure to chmod 400 your RSA keys for instant ssh auth.

-	Make sure to chmod 400 your RSA keys for instant ssh auth. chmod 400 /config/ssh_config /config/id_rsa
+		chmod 400 /config/ssh_config /config/id_rsa

 7. Toggle switch in Hass